wacncontent/CustomizeTool/output/articles/redis-cache/cache-dotnet-how-to-use-azure-redis-cache.md

 -	Check out the ASP.NET providers for Azure Redis Cache.
 	-	[Azure Redis Session State Provider](cache-asp.net-session-state-provider.md)
 	-	[Azure Redis Cache ASP.NET Output Cache Provider](cache-asp.net-output-cache-provider.md)
 -	[Enable cache diagnostics](/documentation/articles/cache-how-to-monitor#enable-cache-diagnostics) so you can [monitor](/documentation/articles/cache-how-to-monitor) the health of your cache.
-You can view the metrics in the preview portal and you can also [download and review](https://github.com/rustd/RedisSamples/tree/master/CustomMonitoring) them using the tools of your choice.
+You can view the metrics in the Azure Management Portal and you can also [download and review](https://github.com/rustd/RedisSamples/tree/master/CustomMonitoring) them using the tools of your choice.
 -	Check out the [StackExchange.Redis cache client documentation][].
 	-	Azure Redis Cache can be accessed from many Redis clients and development languages.
 For more information, see [http://redis.io/clients][] and [Develop in other languages for Azure Redis Cache][].
 	-	Azure Redis Cache can also be used with services such as Redsmin.
 For more information, see  [How to retrieve an Azure Redis connection string and use it with Redsmin][].